raadlak/raadlak.github.io/TimeSeries.md

-#### F.1.2 Handling missing data with univariate imputation using scikit-learn
+####  6.2. <a name='f.1.2-handling-missing-data-with-univariate-imputation-using-scikit-learn'></a>F.1.2 Handling missing data with univariate imputation using scikit-learn

 **SimpleImputer class from scikit-learn** accepts different values for the strategy parameter, including mean, median and most_frequent.